breandan/kotlingrad/README.md

 * Fully-general AD over control flow, variable reassignment (via [delgation](https://kotlinlang.org/docs/reference/delegated-properties.html)), and imperative array programming, possibly using a typed IR such as [Myia](https://github.com/mila-udem/myia)

 All of these features are implemented without access to bytecode or special compiler tricks - just using [higher-order functions and lambdas](https://kotlinlang.org/docs/reference/lambdas.html) as shown in [Lambda the Ultimate Backpropogator](http://www-bcl.cs.may.ie/~barak/papers/toplas-reverse.pdf), embedded DSLs a la [Lightweight Modular Staging](https://infoscience.epfl.ch/record/150347/files/gpce63-rompf.pdf), and [ordinary generics](https://kotlinlang.org/docs/reference/generics.html).
+See below for a more detailed [feature comparison](#comparison).

 ## Usage